 OpenShot is free, open source, cross-platform video editing software with support for Linux, Mac, and Windows.
 Features include trim and slice, animation including 3D animation, unlimited tracks, video effects, and audio waveforms.
 Add titles, slow motion and time effects.
 OpenShot is also available in over 70 languages.

-Panopto is a video production solution, which can also support the flipped learning model.
+Panopto is a comprehensive K-12 video production solution for inside and outside of the classroom, which can also support the flipped learning model.
 It includes accessibility features (e.g. capturing options, screen reader support) in compliance with federal accessibility requirements for online video.
+Free and paid options are available.

 PlayPosit "is an online learning environment to create and share interactive video lessons.
 Teachers begin with any online video (screencasts, Khan Academy, TED, etc.) and transform what is traditionally passive content into an active experience for students, with time-embedded activities."
 (What We Do section).
 This site works well with flipped learning as a way to ensure learners interact with video content.
 Features such as multiple choice, free response, reflective pause, and answer feedback can be used.